World News | Working to Make a Decision on Tiktok: Trump | LatestLY

 Washington, Sep 18 (PTI) US President Donald Trump said he has spoken with the leadership team of Walmart and Oracle as part of his decision-making process on TikTok, the Chinese video-sharing social networking service.

+Initially Microsoft was involved in the talks, now both Walmart and Oracle are in negotiations with ByteDance.

-“We're making a decision.
+"We're making a decision.
 We spoke today to Walmart, Oracle -- I guess, Microsoft is still involved.
 We'll make a decision.
 But nothing much has changed.
-We'll make a decision soon,” Trump told reporters at the White House.
+We'll make a decision soon,” Trump told reporters at the White House on Thursday.

 Meanwhile Senator Ted Cruz, a member of the Senate Foreign Relations and Judiciary Committees, in a letter to Treasury Secretary Steven Mnuchin expressed concerns that the Oracle-TikTok deal could leave the American people exposed to undue influence by the Chinese Communist Party and undermine US national security interests.